-Real estate investing is one of those professions where the barriers of entry for new investors is so low… there are lots of unethical investment companies out there giving real estate investors a bad name.
+Real estate investing is one of those professions where the entry barriers for new investors are so low… there are lots of unethical investment companies out there giving real estate investors a bad name.

 Importance Of Building Credibility (and how to do it with your website)

 It goes without saying… that today consumers have more options than ever.
-If you’re a motivated seller going in foreclosure… or a private lender who is doing your research… one of the first things you’ll look at after you hear of a company is THEIR WEBSITE to see if they are real.
+If you’re a motivated seller going into foreclosure… or a private lender doing your research… one of the first things you’ll look at after you hear of a company is THEIR WEBSITE to see if they are real.

 Our society is an internet society now.
-Just look at the phone book and newspapers… those businesses are in decline… while internet news sources and internet directories are on the rise.
-People go to the internet to do research on companies they’re getting ready to work with.
+Just look at the phone book and newspapers… those businesses are in decline… while internet news sources and directories are on the rise.
+People go to the internet to research companies they’re getting ready to work with.

-So, what will a private lender prospect or motivated seller see when they search you online?
-Will they even see a website?
+So, what will a private lender prospect or motivated seller see when they search for you online?
+Will they even visit a website?
 If not, people immediately think, “They don’t have a site… are they a real company?”.

-If you have a website but it doesn’t have the 9 elements below... that could be even worse.
-Is your website actually harming your credibility (if I had to guess, I’d say probably 60%+ are).
+If you have a website that doesn’t have the 9 elements below... that could be even worse.
+Is your website harming your credibility (if I had to guess, I’d say probably 60%+ are).

 If people don’t feel comfortable that they want to work with you within the first 2 minutes of being on your website… odds are you’ll lose that business.

-So, here are 9 ways to build credibility on your real estate investor website.
+So, here are 9 ways to boost your real estate investing website credibility.

-9 Ways To Build Credibility In Real Estate Investing
+9 Ways to Boost Your Real Estate Investing Website Credibility

-- Show that you’re real people behind your company – Most investors we work with to help them build their online presence for their real estate business are hesitant to put too much of their personal information on their site.
-They don’t want their name, picture, bio… nothing… on the site.
+- Show that you’re real people behind your company – Most investors we work with to help them build their online presence for their real estate business are hesitant to put too much personal information on their site.
+They don’t want their name, picture, bio… anything… on the site.
 If this is you too… it’s hurting your credibility and results.
-Ask yourself this… do you like it when you’re on a website and you can see the actual faces of the people behind the company?
+Ask yourself this… do you like it when you’re on a website, and you can see the actual faces of the people behind the company?
 Yes, we all do.
 It increases conversions and leads.

-- Highlight the expertise your company has – Well over half of the investors we work with feel that they don’t have enough “experience” in real estate to put on their site.
+- Highlight the expertise your company has – Over half of the investors, we work with feel that they don’t have enough “experience” in real estate to put on their site.
 But, once we dig… they usually have a lot more experience that makes them qualified to provide great solutions to buyers, sellers, and investors than they think.
 Anything that you feel helps you in your real estate business qualifies.
-One gal had never done a real estate deal herself… but she was an executive assistant to a mega investor in New York for years, was a certified Draftsman, and had managed rehabs for another investor for a couple years… thats experience that should be on your website.
-Or, heck… even if you’re just getting started… leverage the experience you’ve gained in your education or your mentors experience for now.
+One gal had never done a real estate deal herself… but she was an executive assistant to a mega investor in New York for years, was a certified Draftsman, and had managed rehabs for another investor for a couple of years… that’s an experience that should be on your website.
+Or, heck… even if you’re just getting started… leverage the knowledge you’ve gained in your education or your mentors’ experience for now.
 Bottom line… if you don’t feel you have enough experience related to being able to help your clients reach their goals… then you should rethink your decision to be an investor (or go out and get that experience).

 - Make it easy for people to contact you – Simple.
 Obvious.
 But overlooked.
-Have the “BIG THREE”.
+Have the “BIG THREE.”
 Phone number, email, and mailing address on your site.
-It gives people a feeling that you’re not a fly by night operation… and easy to get in touch with if they have a question or problem.
-You can get a free phone number from Google Voice and a professional mailing address from your local mailboxes store if you don’t have one.
+It gives people a feeling that you’re not a fly-by-night operation… and easy to get in touch with if they have a question or problem.
+You can get a free phone number from Google Voice, and a professional mailing address from your local mailbox store if you don’t have one.

 - Make your site easy to use and useful – Easy to use = not too many links on your site.
 Give people a few options… don’t confuse them.
-Useful = providing great content on your website that helps your visitor solve their problem?
-Your motivated seller site targeted to helping people stop foreclosure could have FAQ on the foreclosure process, free guides on helping them stop foreclosure, information on how your company works with homeowners, etc. Give them great information… it builds massive trust.
+Useful = providing great content on your website that helps your visitor solve their problem.
+Your motivated seller site targeted at assisting people in stopping foreclosure could have a FAQ on the foreclosure process, free guides on helping them to stop foreclosure, information on how your company works with homeowners, etc. Give them great information… it builds massive trust.

 - Avoid typos and errors – Enough said.

 - Borrow credibility from other sources – A great way to build credibility on your site is to borrow it from other credible sources.
-Have you been on a website and it said “As Seen On TV” or “As Seen On Google”… or a site that has a quote from a famous and respected person?
-That’s all “borrowed credibility”.
-If you work with a real estate agent from lets say… Century 21… get a testimonial from them and ask permission to put the Century 21 logo on the site as a “company we’ve worked with”.
-Can you imagine the credibility that’ll give you in a website visitors eyes when they see the symbols of companies they know and respect on your site?
+Have you been on a website and said “As Seen On TV” or “As Seen On Google”… or a site that has a quote from a famous and respected person?
+That’s all “borrowed credibility.”
+If you work with a real estate agent from, let’s say… Century 21… get a testimonial from them and ask permission to put the Century 21 logo on the site as a “company we’ve worked with.”
+Can you imagine the credibility that’ll give you in a website visitor’s eyes when they see the symbols of companies they know and respect on your site?